ma-sharifi/my-spring-microservice/README.md

 ## Customized-Spring Microservices in Action - Second Edition.
 Chapter 12
 This is a customized version of this [project] (https://github.com/ma-sharifi/manning-spring-mcroservice)

+## The purpose of this project
+1. Update the project to the newest features like Jib
+2. Add more microservice design pattern like CQRS
+3. Add different test
+4. and more

 ## How to Clone project
 We change the project to multiple submodules to work on the module in a team.
 ```bash